India needs education to reform

 Indian Education System Needs Serious Reforms

 Our Indian Education System needs serious reforms and changes.
-India needs reforms from basic itself.
+India needs reforms from the basic itself.
 The preferred choice of learning is memorizing facts.
-Here to judge the student’s talent has only one parameter i.e. percentage in board examination.
+Here, to judge the student’s talent, there is only one parameter, i.e., the percentage in the board examination.
 So students just mug up and indeed Indian education is spoon feeding.

 Indian education system

 There is no practical knowledge in our education system.
 Our education system mainly focuses on theoretical knowledge.
-Some basic theoretical knowledge is needed but our education system focuses more on the theoretical knowledge.
-The Indian education and social systems are very hard on kids and completely ignore their feelings, opinions and ambitions.
+Some basic theoretical knowledge is needed, but our education system focuses more on theoretical knowledge.
+The Indian education and social systems are very hard on kids and completely ignore their feelings, opinions, and ambitions.
 Kids are pushed to study from the age of 3.
 Non performers are treated as dolts and ostracized by parents and society.
-My opinion is this, our education must be all round developer.
-It should be based on creative rather than mugging.
-Practical or Visualize education must be promoted.
+My opinion is this: our education must be all-around development.
+It should be based on creativity rather than mugging.
+Practical or visual education must be promoted.

-In India we say IIT’s and IIM’s are the best institutions.
-To get admissions in these institutions one has to do lot of hard work all throughout days and nights.
-Those who get admissions in these institutions, it’s a boon to them.
+In India, we say IITs and IIMs are the best institutions.
+To get admission in these institutions, one has to do a lot of hard work all throughout days and nights.
+Those who get admission in these institutions, it’s a boon to them.

-According to “THE TIMES HIGHER EDUCATION” only two institutions in India are among the top 200 universities.
-They are IIT-Delhi at 154th rank and IIT-Bombay at 174th rank .
-No other universities from India, whereas in United States, there are 58 universities in that list and Harvard University at the top most.
-In UK, there are 29 universities, in china there are 8 and in Japan there are 9 universities.
+According to “THE TIMES HIGHER EDUCATION,” only two institutions in India are among the top 200 universities.
+They are IIT-Delhi at 154th rank and IIT-Bombay at 174th rank.
+No other universities from India are on the list, whereas in the United States, there are 58 universities on that list, and Harvard University is at the top.
+In the UK, there are 29 universities, in China there are 8, and in Japan there are 9 universities.

-There was a joke to describe the situation of Indian Education System –
+There was a joke to describe the situation of the Indian Education System –

 A student is sitting idly in class while others are furiously jotting down the professor’s words.